Phil Hockberger, Ph.D.

 Innovation district planning and development

-Before joining the faculty at Northwestern, Phil received his Ph.D. degree in Neuroscience from the University of Illinois at Urbana-Champaign, and he did postdoctoral research at AT&T Bell Laboratories in Murray Hill, NJ.
+Dr. Hockberger earned his Bachelor’s degree in Chemistry from Western Illinois University, and his Ph.D. degree in Neuroscience from the University of Illinois at Urbana-Champaign.
+He did postdoctoral research at AT&T Bell Laboratories in Murray Hill, NJ.

 Copyright © 2020 Waymaker Group.
 All Rights Reserved. | (707) 948-6528